sPHENIX-Collaboration/coresoftware/README.md

 # Welcome

-This is the core software respository for [sPHENIX collaboration](https://www.sphenix.bnl.gov/).
+This is the core-software respository for [sPHENIX collaboration](https://www.sphenix.bnl.gov/).

 Code from the mastrer branch is pulled and build each night (nightly-build)